WangyiNTU/WangyiNTU.github.io/_pages/about.md

 Prior to joining PolyU, I worked as a Research Fellow in EEE@NTU until March 2023 with PI [A/P YAP Kim Hui](https://dr.ntu.edu.sg/cris/rp/rp01044).
 Prior to going to Singapore, I was involved in national projects and robotics center at NPU, China, supervised by [Prof. WAN Shuai](https://teacher.nwpu.edu.cn/en/wanshuai.html) and [Prof. MEI Shaohui](https://teacher.nwpu.edu.cn/en/meishaohui.html).

 ## Recruitment/招生
-We are currently actively recruiting image/video processing, computer vision, 3D reconstruction, and AI talents, including Research Fellows, PhD students (including self-finance), and Master of Philosophy (including self-finance) to join our group at Hong Kong Polytechnic University.
+We are currently actively recruiting image/video processing, computer vision, 3D reconstruction, and AI talents, including Research Fellows (3 positions), PhD students (including self-finance), and self-finance Master of Philosophy to join our group at Hong Kong Polytechnic University.

 I am hiring self-finance MPhil students in Jan and May 2024 (application due is four months before intake).
 You can email me if you are interested.
 <!---